-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL

+MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the Annual and Special Meeting of Shareholders (the "Meeting") of Conquest Resources Limited (the "Corporation" or "Conquest") will be held at the offices of the Corporation at 220 Bay Street, Suite 700, Toronto, on Tuesday, June 18, 2013 at 10:30 o'clock in the forenoon (Eastern Daylight Time) for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual and Special Meeting of Shareholders (the "Meeting") of Conquest Resources Limited (the "Corporation" or "Conquest") will be held at the office of the Corporation at 55 University Avenue, Suite 1805, Toronto, on Monday, June 19, 2017 at 10:00 a.m.
+(Eastern Daylight Time) for the following purposes:

-- 1. to receive the report of the directors and the financial statements of the Corporation for the financial year ended December 31, 2012, together with the report of the auditors thereon; - 2. to elect directors; - 3. to appoint auditors for the ensuing year and upon the advice and recommendation of the Audit Committee to authorize the Directors to fix their remuneration; - 4. to consider and, if thought advisable, to approve an ordinary resolution, as more particularly set forth in the accompanying Information Circular prepared for the purposes of the Meeting ratifying the Corporation's existing Stock Option Plan; and - 5. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the report of the Directors and the financial statements of the Corporation for the financial year ended December 31, 2016, together with the report of the auditors thereon; - 2. to elect Directors: - to appoint auditors for the ensuing year and upon the advice and recommendation of the Audit Committee to authorize the Directors to fix their remuneration; - 4. to consider and, if thought advisable, to approve an ordinary resolution, as more particularly set forth in the accompanying Information Circular prepared for the purposes of the Meeting ratifying the Corporation's existing Stock Option Plan; and - 5. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on April 29, 2013 as the record date for the determination of shareholders entitled to notice of and to vote at the Meeting and any adjournments thereof.
+The Board of Directors has fixed the close of business on May 10, 2017 as the record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting and any adjournments thereof.